 Lifetime Exteriors Inc. located in Palm Beach County has been protecting families both in Martin and Palm Beach County since 1997.

+We treat our clients like one of the family and we have an A rating with the Better Business Borough.
 Hurricanes are large, spiraling tropical storms that can pack wind speeds of over 160 miles an hour and unleash more than 2.4 trillion gallons of rain a day.

 These tropical storms are known as cyclones in the northern Indian Ocean and Bay of Bengal, and as typhoons in the western Pacific Ocean.